Social spam: Social networking spam

-Social networking spam is spam directed specifically at users of internet social networking services such as Google+, Facebook, Pinterest, LinkedIn, or MySpace.
+Social networking spam is spam directed specifically at users of internet social networking services such as Facebook, Pinterest and, formerly, Google+ or MySpace.
 Experts estimate that as many as 40% of social network accounts are used for spam.
 These spammers can utilize the social network's search tools to target certain demographic segments, or use common fan pages or groups to send notes from fraudulent accounts.
 Such notes may include embedded links to pornographic or other product sites designed to sell something.
 In response to this, many social networks have included a "report spam/abuse" button or address to contact.
 Spammers, however, frequently change their address from one throw-away account to another, and are thus hard to track.

 Facebook pages with pictures and text asking readers to e.g. "show your support" or "vote" are used to gather likes, comments and shares which improve the pages' ranking.
 The page is then slightly changed and sold for profit.